Give It Twice Trust - Help Family and Charity

 - The trust will pay income to your spouse, children or other individual beneficiaries for their life, term of years or life plus term of years.

-- At the conclusion of the payments, the balance of the trust will be transferred to The Salvation Army - Western Michigan Northern Indiana.
+- At the conclusion of the payments, the balance of the trust will be transferred to The Salvation Army - Great Lakes Division.

 If you have any questions about a give it twice trust, please contact us.
 We would be happy to assist you and answer any questions you might have.